sinanuozdemir/oreilly-retrieval-augmented-gen-ai/README.md

 # Retrieval-Augmented Generation (RAG) and LLMs

-Welcome to the "[Retrieval-Augmented Generation (RAG) and LLMs](https://learning.oreilly.com/live-events/retrieval-augmented-generation-rag-and-llms/0790145078618/0790145078600)" code repository!
+Welcome to the "[Retrieval-Augmented Generation (RAG) and Agents and LLMs](https://learning.oreilly.com/live-events/retrieval-augmented-generation-rag-and-agents-using-llms/0642572007797)" code repository!
 In this repo, we begin to understand how to augment large language models with real-time data for dynamic, context-aware apps.
 This code repo is also used for my [video on the O'Reilly Platform](https://learning.oreilly.com/course/practical-retrieval-augmented/9780135414378/).

 Much of the code in these sessions is be featured in the 2nd edition of [my latest book on LLMs](https://www.amazon.com/Quick-Start-Guide-Language-Models-dp-0135346568/dp/0135346568):